malloydata/malloy/docs/_src/language/explore.md

 ### Renaming Fields

-Fields from an explore's source may be renamed for cases in which the original name is undescriptive or has a different meaning in the context of the new explore.
+Fields from an explore's source may be renamed in the context of the new explore.
+This is useful when the original name is undescriptive or has a different meaning in the new explore.

 ```malloy
 define flights is (explore 'malloy-data.faa.flights'